 With the implementation of Tier 1 PBIS during the 2022-2023 school year, all staff members of Diamond Creek have also participated in Professional Development centered around the main components of PBIS including Defining and Teaching School-wide Behavior Expectations, Monitoring and Acknowledging students following these behavior expectations, Responding to and Supporting Behavior, and using data for decision-making.
-During the 2023-2024 school year, Diamond Creek will also have a team participate in PBIS Tier 2 implementation training.
+During the 2023-2024 school year, Diamond Creek had a team participate in PBIS Tier 2 implementation training.
+Work will continue this school year to implement Tier 2 interventions for individual and small group support activities.